Sweet of taste of freedom: Chocolate Berlin Wall destroyed

 Patrick Roger said it felt "amazing to share the taste, the values and a certain wind of liberty."

-Just as Berliners smashed chunks out of the concrete wall, Roger and an assistant attacked the replica with gusto, quickly smashing a hole with their hammers.
+Just as Berliners smashed chunks out of the concrete wall, Roger and an assistant attacked the replica with gusto.
+They quickly smashed a hole with their hammers and grasped an outstretched hand poked through it by someone on the other side.

 Made with 200 kilos (440 pounds) of chocolate, the wall scrawled with the words "freedom" and, in German, "I am a Berliner!" was then brought crashing down onto the pavement in front of Roger's chocolate store in Paris, shattering into hundreds of pieces.